Causal Message Passing for Experiments with Unknown and General Network Interference: Numerical Illustrations

 \subsection{Linear-in-Means Model with Staggered Roll-out Design}

-We begin by adapting and replicating the linear-in-means model \citep{leung2022causal,hu2022average,cai2015social}.
-However, we make slight modifications to the original static model to capture dynamic settings.
-Specifically, we define the following dynamic potential outcome model:
+We begin by adapting and replicating the linear-in-means model \citep{cai2015social,leung2022causal}.
+However, similar to \cite{eckles2016design}, we make slight modifications to the original static model to capture dynamic settings.
+Specifically, for $i \in [N]$, we define the following dynamic outcome model:

+In \eqref{eq:linear-in-mean}, the matrix $\adjM$ $= [\adjMe^{ij}]_{i,j}$ defines the adjacency matrix of a graph and $\eps_n \sim \Nc(0,1)$.
+Following \cite{leung2022causal}, we set $(\alpha_1,\alpha_2,\alpha_3,\alpha_4) = (-1,0.8,1,1)$ as parameters.
+Here, $\alpha_1$ signifies the baseline effect, $\alpha_2$ indicates the autocorrelation and peer effect, $\alpha_3$ reflects the spillover effect, and $\alpha_4$ corresponds to the direct effect, as shown in Figure~\ref{fig:TEs}.
+Additionally, to deliver the treatments, we have employed a staggered roll-out design with $(\pi_1, \pi_2) = (0.2, 0.5)$.
+Under this design, each unit that receives treatment in the first stage remains under treatment in the second stage as well.
+This assumption takes into account practical constraints that might prevent units from switching between control and treatment groups.
+For example, in the context of a contagious disease, the new treatment can induce long-lasting effects on the treated individuals, making it impractical or ethically challenging to reverse the treatment once it has been applied.

+Next, we investigate the robustness of the proposed method against misspecification in the interference structure by considering three different graphs as detailed below.